SatoryKono/ChEMBL_data_acquisition/README.md

 Custom file names such as `targets.csv` still trigger this post-processing chain, so downstream helpers are generated even when the export deviates from the canonical `output.target_<stamp>.csv` pattern.

+### Deterministic exports and metadata policy

+All pipelines are required to be deterministic.
+Running the same CLI twice with identical inputs and configuration produces byte-identical CSV files and a matching `<output>.meta.yaml` sidecar.
+The metadata document captures the columns, Pandas dtypes, git SHA and effective configuration so analysts can audit the provenance of every export.
+These `.meta.yaml` files are mandatory artefacts and must be stored alongside their CSV counterparts when publishing results or exchanging data with downstream systems.

+Temporary files created during atomic writes follow the `.<name>.*.tmp` pattern and are always removed after a successful run.
+If a command fails, the cleanup logic also deletes partially written CSVs and orphaned metadata to keep output directories tidy.

 ## Documentation